 Fleet executives must also prepare themselves to make the most of the growing choice of hybrid vehicles, which combine electric power with traditional petrol and diesel engines.

 This session will also highlight the potential tax advantage to drivers in opting for alternative fuels.

 THE service landscape for fleets is changing.
 This year's major alterations to the Block Exemption system, which controls how cars are sold and serviced, mean a whole host of new operators could become involved in the fleet market.

-This session, including presentations by Carolyn Mason, an expert on company car and van tax at the Inland Revenue, and Graham Hine, of the Adult Learning Inspectorate, will provide an in-depth guide to current trends in company car tax and examine the Government's plans on van taxation.
+This session, including presentations by Carolyn Mason, an expert on company car and van tax at the Inland Revenue, and Graham Hine of the Adult Learning Inspectorate, will provide an in-depth guide to current trends in company car tax and examine the Government's plans to introduce one of the biggest changes in the history of van taxation.